About Ralph Moss

-Moss has been an invited lecturer at Memorial Sloan-Kettering Cancer Center (Grand Rounds, Surgery, 1999), Howard University Medical School, the University of Arizona Medical Center, the Department of Energy, American Cancer Society, Penn State Hershey Medical Center and many other universities, medical schools and societies in the US and abroad.
-In 2005 he led the History of Science Seminar at the National Library of Medicine (NLM) in Bethesda, MD.
-He has also received lifetime achievement awards from the American College for the Advancement of Medicine, Cancer Control Society, National Foundation for Alternative Medicine, Wellness Forum, and Center for Advancement in Cancer Education.
+Moss has been an invited lecturer at Memorial Sloan-Kettering Cancer Center (Grand Rounds, Surgery, 1999), Johns Hopkins University School of Medicine, the Aspen Ideas Festival, Howard University Medical School, the University of Arizona Medical Center, the Department of Energy, American Cancer Society, Penn State Hershey Medical Center and many other institutions.
+He led the History of Science Seminar at the National Library of Medicine (NLM) in Bethesda, MD on the life and work of his mentor, the Nobel laureate Albert Szent-Györgyi.

-Moss has also visited Israel in collaboration with the Reliable Cancer Therapies foundation of Brussels.
-He has made site visits to CAM cancer clinics in Germany, Austria, Hungary, the Czech Republic, Switzerland, Denmark, Italy, Bahamas, Honduras, Great Britain, and most states of the US.
-He continues to tour clinics around the US and the world looking for advanced cancer treatments for his phone consultees and for readers of his newsletter, blog, magazine column and Moss Reports.
+Moss has also visited Israel in collaboration with Reliable Cancer Therapies (Belgium) and has also made site visits to cancer clinics in Germany, Holland, Austria, Hungary, Ireland, the Czech Republic, Russia, Switzerland, Denmark, Italy, Bahamas, Honduras, Great Britain, and most states of the US and provinces of Canada.
+He continues to tour clinics around the US and the world looking for advanced cancer treatments for his phone consulates and for readers of his blog, magazine columns and Moss Reports.

 He is available for individualized phone consultations for those seeking help in making difficult decisions in dealing with cancer.